Chart (GTLS)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, Chart reported adjusted EPS of $2.78, up from $2.18 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Chart’s full-year EPS of $9.89 to grow 40.9%.
+In Q4, Chart reported adjusted EPS of $2.51, down from $2.66 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Chart’s full-year EPS of $9.74 to grow 33.3%.

 9. Cash Is King